General Electric Passport: Development

-GE's eCore research program developing a common architecture for business, narrowbody and regional jets resulted in the CFM LEAP succeeding the CFM56 aboard the Boeing 737 MAX and Airbus A320neo.
+The GE eCore research program, which developed a common architecture for business, narrowbody and regional jets, resulted in the CFM LEAP engine which replaced the CFM56 on the Boeing 737 MAX and Airbus A320neo.

-After a market study, GE pursued the long-range, large business jet and selected a 14,000–20,000 lbf thrust to exploit technology acquired for its commercial and military engine programs.
+After a market study, GE pursued the long-range, large business jet requirement and selected a 14,000–20,000 lbf thrust range using technology it had developed for its commercial and military engine programs.

-Preliminary design work commenced in 2009.
+Preliminary design work started in 2009.